Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: Theoretical analysis

 We reproduce Theorem 5.1 by~\cite{hernandez1992discrete} in the following proposition: \begin{prop} Suppose MDPs $\cM_n = \{\cS, \cA, \cP, c_n, \gamma_c\}$ satisfy Assumptions B1', B2 - B4, then the sequence $\{V_n^\ast\}$ is monotonically increasing and converges to $V^\ast$. \end{prop}

-Note that we do not require that the cost function $c$ to be bounded.
-This however, comes at a price in that we cannot generally claim that $T V^\ast = V^\ast$.
-In order to ensure this property we need additional assumptions (see~\cite{hernandez1992discrete}).
+Note that we do not require the cost function $c$ to be bounded.
+This, however, comes at a price in that we cannot generally claim that $T V^\ast = V^\ast$.
+To ensure this property we need additional assumptions (see~\cite{hernandez1992discrete}).